 I am a big fan of storing clipboards in an open bucket.
 I almost welcome the chaos of clipboards being dropped in all random-like because I wouldn’t have that pressing urge to straighten them up all the time.

-- Bins: I currently store my clipboards in blue bins from Dollar Tree.
-I like them because the sides are taller than a dishpan so they don’t topple and it doesn’t have as large of a footprint as a milkcrate (which I’ve also used and didn’t hate).
+Currently, I store my clipboards in blue bins from Dollar Tree.
+I like them because the sides are taller than a dishpan so they don’t topple and it doesn’t have as large of a footprint as a milk crate (which I’ve also used and didn’t hate).
 It’s a perfect size for about 1/3 of a class set which is ideal because I like having them stationed around the room instead of in only one location.
 That way when I say, “grab a clipboard and meet me on the rug” there isn’t one giant cluster of kids.
 The only downside is that bins from the Dollar Tree that get daily use don’t hold up.
-So I did some poking around to see if there were better ideas out there.

-- Push Pins: I did hang my boards like this one year using push pins.
+I did hang my boards like this one year using push pins.
 Overall, it wasn’t a total fail, but the pins did start to fall out and once they did they were hard to keep in.
-The wall looked like swiss cheese when all was said and done.
+The wall looked like Swiss cheese when all was said and done.

 In closing, we hope you found this post about how to store clipboards in the classroom helpful!
-While we are talking about clipboards, I thought I would mention what a great gift they can make for coworkers, volunteers, aides or even students.
+While we are talking about clipboards, I thought I’d mention what a great gift they can make for coworkers, volunteers, aides or even students.
 They are fun and easy to decorate and you could easily transform a regular old cheap clipboard into something fancy and fabulous for next to nothing.
-What a nice end-of-the-year gift for students.
+What a nice end of the year gift for students.
 Pair it with a pencil and it will be a great way to encourage student writing over the summer.
 It’s also a great inexpensive gift for your teacher coworkers!
 If you need more storage and organization tips, continue to browse the blog and check out my organization guide for elementary teachers!